rudfoss/radutils/README.md

 # RadUtils
-A collection of small utilities
+A collection of small utilities.

-## Utils

 Name|Description
 -|-
-Config Builder|A small, extensible library for compiling type-safe configuration objects from multiple sources.
+[Config Builder](./libs/config-builder)|A small, extensible library for compiling type-safe configuration objects from multiple sources.